kristopolous/2019-november-novel/ch4.md

 Much like modern art, we are building a thing which intends to be the start of a conversation with enough vagueness of coherency and direction to find a market so that they'll reach out and grab us.
 What we are creating is a disconnection from the existing framework and an extension of the thoughts of another group, constituting the market segment.

-It's flexible enough to be collective, individual, and sharable but elusive enough that it's not inherently exlclusionary.
+It's flexible enough to be collective, individual, and sharable but elusive enough that it's not inherently exclusionary.

 All companies and creators need to pivot after a release of anything in the world, from the role of speaker to that of listener.
 The time of release is the transition of roles.